RTXteam/RTX/notes/arax-maintenance-sop.md

 - ssh key installed on GitHub so you can clone and commit over `ssh`

-If you are going to be deploying a new (or updated) database to ITRB CI, you will need ssh access to the ITRB sftp staging server: `sftp team-expander-USERNAME@sftp.transltr.io`
+If you are going to be deploying a new (or updated) database to ITRB CI, you will need ssh access to the ITRB sftp staging server: `sftp team-expander-USERNAME@sftp.transltr.io` and to the CATRAX team's CI/CD server, `ubuntu@cicd.rtx.ai`.

 It's also helpful to have basic network troubleshooting utilities like `netstat`, `nc`, etc., installed.